CApopsicle/capopsicle.github.io/index.md

 ---

 Hello, I am Kelly.
+Having an aspiration to be a hybrid of an engineer and a designer, I create innovative products and tools with good usability to empower people.

-I am a master student at Georgia Tech, majoring in computer science, specializing in human-computer interaction.
+I got my Master's degree in computer science at Georgia Tech, graduated in 2020, specialized in human-computer interaction.

-My aspiration is to become a master in both design and engineering field.
 I love being creative, making creations from 0 to 1 on my own, and coding.
 Working closely with designers, I love interface development the most.
 I had experiences working as a frontend engineer with substantial knowledge about JavaScript, CSS, and HTML, and I like challenging myself to build interfaces with complex user interactions and manipulations.

+My current career focus is full-stack and front-end, and I'm now under an H1B visa.

 See my projects here:
 - [Bimanual Interactions for Tablet Note-taking app](./note-taking-app.html)